 ScholarOne will automatically generate an email receipt when your manuscript is successfully submitted.
 After preliminary editorial review, at least three reviewers with expertise in the subject area will evaluate each manuscript.
 All manuscripts will receive blind review.
 Authors are cautioned to report their research in ways that will not provide unnecessary clues to their identities.
 References to the author’s own work can be inserted upon acceptance.
 Manuscripts will be evaluated and selected for inclusion in LR: TMP based on the following criteria:

 - appropriateness in terms of style and format

-Authors will receive reviews and notification of the editors' final decision.
+Authors and reviewers will receive blind reviews and notification of the editors’ final decision.